euruko/euruko2014.github.io/jekyll/_posts/2014-01-30-call-for-papers.markdown

 * The first round rates each talk on a scale from 1 to 10.

-* The top-N (~50) submissions are rated again on a 3-point scale: 'OK', 'WOW', 'MUST HAVE'.
+* The top-N (~40) submissions are rated again on a 3-point scale: 'OK', 'WOW', 'MUST HAVE'.

 We expect about 100 excellent submissions for 14 speaking slots.
 The process helps us to select the right ones.
 Roughly, that's all about the paper process.
 Ping us if there are still some questions via [hi@euruko.org](mailto:hi@euruko.org).

+Last but not least, the committee may (or may not) invite maximum of 4 speakers on it's own.
+This is done to select keynote speaker and those who we think will be a great benefit to the community.

-<iframe src='https://docs.google.com/forms/d/1ErQwvmneEEy2p4NZvFPkjl1d9vUPEBzJV_BaJfkG4bc/viewform?embedded=true' width='760' height='500' frameborder='0' marginheight='0' marginwidth='0'>Loading...</iframe>
+<iframe src='https://docs.google.com/forms/d/1ErQwvmneEEy2p4NZvFPkjl1d9vUPEBzJV_BaJfkG4bc/viewform?embedded=true' width='500' height='1500' frameborder='0' marginheight='0' marginwidth='0'>Loading...</iframe>

 "